top of page

 Our Family Engagement Workers support the partnership between The Regulation Station and home by building relationships with parents/carers.
 Parents/Carers are an important part of their child’s self-regulation skills journey and they will be supported to engage in self-regulation skills training as a supportive and developmental measure.

-Family Engagement Workers will also support parents to identify their own areas of need and set goals based on these assessments, this could include accessing training opportunities, meeting medical needs or seeking employment.
+Family Engagement Workers will also support parents to identify their areas of need and set goals based on these assessments, this could include accessing training opportunities, meeting medical needs or seeking employment.

 At The Regulation Station, we offer psychometric assessment